-The County has a current policy of maintaining minimum reserves of 15% in the operating budget.
-The proposed one-time transfer to capital mentioned above for enhanced ATMS/ITS technologies (\$18.0M) as well as a proposed transfer to future facilities (\$41.3M), future year purchases of equipment for the Elections Department (\$5.6M), planned equipment at the Sheriff's Hangar (\$600,000), and future equipment at

-Animal Services (\$330,000), and the strategic use of one-time prior-year fund balance to support one-time expenses in the operating budget set the reserve level at \$177.7M in FY24.

-The resulting stand-alone reserves are anticipated to be \$171.1M, which is approximately the 20.8% reserve level recommended by OMB (or two and one-half months of revenues).
+The County has a new policy of maintaining minimum reserves of 20.8% (or two-and-a-half months) of revenues in the operating budget.
+The one-time transfer to capital mentioned above for enhanced ATMS/ITS technologies (\$18.0M) as well as a transfer to future facilities (\$41.3M), future year purchases of equipment for the Elections Department (\$5.6M), planned equipment at the Sheriff's Hangar (\$600,000), and future equipment at Animal Services (\$330,000), and the strategic use of one-time prior-year fund balance to support one-time expenses in the operating budget set the reserve level at \$177.7M in FY24.
+The resulting stand-alone reserves are \$171.1M, which implements the 20.8% reserve level policy adopted by the Board.